 Looking for the best things to do in Plymouth?
 Whether you’re into hiking, boating, and fishing or prefer museums, art galleries, and local shops, this town has something for everyone.
 From historic sites to outdoor adventures, here are the top attractions you won’t want to miss.

-1. Plymouth Mountain
+1. Hike Plymouth Mountain for summit views

 For a rewarding outdoor adventure, Plymouth Mountain offers a 3.6-mile round-trip hike with scenic views.
 The well-marked trail leads through New England forests, where hikers might spot chipmunks, deer, and various bird species.
 Along the way, small cascading waterfalls and rocky outcrops provide great photo opportunities.